ISE-FIZKarlsruhe/nfdicore/docs/ontology.md

 - **Collection**: Represents grouped resources, such as datasets, publications, or software.
 - **CreativeWork**: Any intellectual output, including publications, datasets, software, or media.

-#### Vocabulary and Metadata
-- **ControlledVocabulary**: Standardized lists of terms used to maintain consistency in data descriptions.
-- **Glossary**: A collection of terms with definitions, helping to clarify terminology across NFDI datasets.
-- **Thesaurus**: Structured lists of related terms, including hierarchical and associative relationships.
-- **Taxonomy**: Organized classification systems for categorizing data or entities.

 #### Technology and Standards
 - **Software**: Represents software tools or applications developed and used within the NFDI.
 - **ProgrammingLanguage**: Programming languages used in developing software or tools.